jquennev-cmd/VDJ_characterization_pipeline/README.md

 ## Step 4: Generate synthetic genome.
 ### Preparation step: Generate custom BLAST database
 To reduce computation time when running following BLAST analyses, generating a custom BLAST database containing only your species & keywords (example: "antibody", "IGH", "immunoglobin", etc...) will significantly reduce computation times.
-Only needs to be run once per species and keyword pairing.\
+Only needs to be run once per species and keyword pairing.
 - run make_blastDB.sh
+  - runs on one 1 CPU, 16G RAM.
+  - provides access to ncbi database files using ncbi-db
+  - Calls python script make_blastDB.py
+    - NOTE: loads BLAST nr database file staticly to "db_fi" variable on line 10.
+Adjust as needed to point to your BLAST NR file location.
+    - NOTE: outputs static database name, currently set to "nr_Sscrofa_Ig.fasta" on line 22.
+This is used statically by the next command in make_blastdb.sh.
+Adjust as preffered.
+[OTHER SCRIPTS THAT USE THE DB FILE]
+### Main step: construct synthetic genome
+- run syn_genome_generator.sh
+-